Honda CR-V (fourth generation): China

-The fourth generation CR-V was launched in China in February 2012.
+The fourth-generation CR-V was launched in China in February 2012.

 India

-In India, the fourth generation CR-V was launched in February 2013 with 2 variants, a 2.0-litre petrol and a 2.4-litre, 185 bhp petrol.
+In India, the fourth-generation CR-V was launched in February 2013 with 2 variants, a 2.0-litre petrol and a 2.4-litre, 185 bhp petrol.
 The 2.0-litre variant is equipped with a six-speed manual or a five-speed automatic gearbox.
 The 2.4-litre variant is offered with an automatic gearbox, Honda's on demand four-wheel-drive system and an ECON mode to increase fuel efficiency.

 Indonesia

-In Indonesia, the fourth generation CR-V was launched by the official Indonesian distributor PT Honda Prospect Motor on September 13, 2012.
+In Indonesia, the fourth-generation CR-V was launched by the official Indonesian distributor PT Honda Prospect Motor on September 13, 2012.
 There are 4 variants available: 2.0 L M/T, 2.0 L A/T, 2.4 L A/T and 2.4 L A/T Prestige.
 The 2.4 L A/T comes standard with 18-inch alloy wheels, fog lamps, chrome-plated door handles, dual-zone automatic climate control, leather seats, smart key, start-stop button, paddle shifters, brake assist, vehicle stability assist (VSA), hill-start assist and electric driver seat.
 The 2.4 L A/T Prestige comes with chrome fog lamp garnishes, muffler tips and navigation system with rear backup camera and parking sensor.
 All versions use front-wheel-drive configuration and RM3 chassis code.

 It has side-mirror turning signals and projector headlights without daytime running lights (DRL) pre-installed despite the dedicated room for the LEDs at the bottom of the headlamp.

 The facelifted fourth generation CR-V was launched in Indonesia on January 14, 2015.
 The 2.4L A/T Prestige Fender Audio variant was released in January 2016, featuring improved audio equipment from Fender.

 Japan

-In Japan, the fourth generation CR-V was launched on November 28, 2011 and has been on sale since December 2, 2011.
+In Japan, the fourth-generation CR-V was launched on November 28, 2011 and has been on sale since December 2, 2011.
 The Japan-spec 2012 CR-V is offered in 2.0 L and 2.4 L variants.
 The 2.0 L variant is mated with continuously variable transmission with torque converter that has the same off-the-line acceleration and overall acceleration performance as the 2.4 L model.
 The 2.0 L variant is only available in front-wheel drive; the 2.4 L variant is available in four-wheel drive model only and equipped with a 5-speed automatic transmission.
 It was discontinued in Japan in August 2016.

 Malaysia

-The fourth generation CR-V has been launched in Malaysia in three engine options such as – 2.0-litre 2WD, 2.0-litre 4WD and 2.4-litre 4WD.
+The fourth-generation CR-V has been launched in Malaysia in three engine options such as – 2.0-litre 2WD, 2.0-litre 4WD and 2.4-litre 4WD.
 The 2WD trim is powered by five-speed automatic transmission that powers the front wheels.
 Whereas, the AWD trim sends power to the rear wheels when required.
-The top-of-the-line 2.4-liter AWD trim is mated to a 5-speed automatic transmission that is capable of generating about 188 bhp of power with 222 Nm of torque output.
+The top-of-the-line 2.4-litre AWD trim is mated to a 5-speed automatic transmission that is capable of generating about 188 bhp of power with 222 Nm of torque output.